ivan7237d/pipe-function/README.md

 type StateView<A> = readonly [value: A, set: (value: A) => void];
 ```

 It is a subtype of the type returned by React's `setState` hook, and it is also what you would want to pass to an input element such as a textbox to create a two-way binding.
-We actually define `StateView` as a subtype of another type called `View`:
+In this library we actually define `StateView` as a subtype of another type called `View`:

 ```ts
 type View<S, A> = readonly [value: A, set: (value: A) => S];